activisthandbook/activisthandbook/articles/campaigns/science-activism.md

 > This article was written by Activist Scientist Hub during “[The International Rebel Assembly](/rebelassembly/hub)”.

-## How to play to your strengths as scientists - focusing an action
+## Play to strengths as scientists - focusing an action

 If you’re part of a bigger movement, think about what you bring to the party that’s different.